 Every client is different, and every situation is different.
 Unless you understand how people like me and others think about them and talk about them, it’s going to be hard for you to help clients make the best decisions, especially if you ignore guaranteed income as part of your overall retirement income strategy.

 David Blanchett, CFA, CFP®, AIFA, is the head of retirement research for Morningstar Investment Management.
 He works to enhance the group’s consulting and investment services.
 David conducts research primarily in the areas of financial planning, tax planning, annuities, and retirement plans and he serves as the Chairman of the Advice Methodologies Investment subcommittee.

 David’s research has been published in a variety of academic and industry journals and has been featured in a variety of media publications.
 In 2014 Money Magazine named him one of the five brightest minds in retirement and in 2014 Investment News included him in their inaugural 40 under 40 list as a “visionary” for the financial planning industry.

 He is part of group of retirement thought leaders – truly a breath of fresh air – along with Wade Pfau, Michael Finke and others, who challenge us to go beyond targeting 80% replacement rates, traditional retirement portfolio asset allocations, inflation-adjusted systematic withdrawals of 4% and probabilities of success or failure.

 Are you looking for a retirement speaker for your next conference, consumer event or internal professional development program?
 Visit the Retirement Speakers Bureau to find leading retirement industry speakers, authors, trainers and professional development experts who can address your audience’s needs and budget.

-©2021, David M. Blanchett, CFA, CFP®, AIFA, Head of Retirement Research, Morningstar Investment Management.
+©2021, David M. Blanchett, PhD, CFA, CFP®, Head of Retirement Research, Morningstar Investment Management/strong>.
 All rights reserved.
 Used with permission.